sahilGomes/covid_datavisulization_using_python/README.md

 # sem4_python_dataVisulization
-#If you want to run this project your should consider adding some text in the following way./n
+#If you want to run this project your should consider adding some text in the following way.

-1)add your email and password in line 210,216 in SigniWindow.py,
+#1)add your email and password in line 210,216 in SigniWindow.py,
 363,369 in Createaccountwindow.py